More from our team sites

-This Sunday, the Behind the Steel Curtain and exchanged five questions with him.
-Enjoy!take on the in Week 17 of the regular season.
-To help preview this week's game, I reached out to Jeff Hartman from
+This Sunday, the Cleveland Browns take on the Pittsburgh Steelers in Week 17 of the regular season.
+To help preview this week's game, I reached out to Jeff Hartman from Behind the Steel Curtain and exchanged five questions with him.
+Enjoy!

 Chris: "Heading into last week's game against Baltimore, the Steelers seemed like a lock to make the playoffs.
 Would you attribute the Ravens' upset as a tribute to Baltimore playing a solid game, or did Pittsburgh drop the ball in certain facets of the game?"